gdt050579/AppCUI-rs/README.md

 ## 🛠️ A more complex example

-A very simple example that creates a window with a button that when pressed increases a counter.
+Am example that creates a window with a button that when pressed increases a counter.

 ```rust
 use appcui::prelude::*;